Polynomials and asymptotic constants in a resurgent problem from 't Hooft: Introduction

-Section~2 reviews computational strategies for $G(z)$.
-Section~3 considers its behaviour on the negative axis where $G(-e^u)$, at large positive $u$, is given by optimal truncation of a sign-constant asymptotic expansion in $1/u^2$, leaving an exponentially suppressed term $e^{-u}S(u)$.
-Then the asymptotic expansion of $S(u)\sim\sum_{k\ge0}P_k(x)/u^k$ yields a remarkable sequence of polynomials, $P_k(x)$, with argument $x=u/2-\lfloor u/2\rfloor$.
-In Section~4, I conjecture formula~(\ref{Pkasy}), for $P_k(x)$ at large $k$ with $x\in[0,1)$, and give 100-digit values for the unidentified asymptotic constants, $C$ and $R$, that it involves.
-Section~5 provides a discussion and some open questions.
+The paper is organised as follows.
+Section~\ref{section2} reviews computational strategies for $G(z)$.
+Section~\ref{section3} considers its behaviour on the negative axis where $G(-\e^u)$, at large positive $u$, is given by optimal truncation of a sign-constant asymptotic expansion in $1/u^2$, leaving an exponentially suppressed term $\e^{-u}S(u)$.
+Then the asymptotic expansion of $S(u)\sim\sum_{k=0}^\infty P_k(x)/u^k$ yields a remarkable sequence of polynomials, $P_k(x)$, with argument $x=u/2-\lfloor u/2\rfloor$.
+Section~\ref{section4} gives formula \eqref{Pkasy}, for $P_k(x)$ at large $k$, and Theorem~\ref{thm1} identifies the constants $C$ and $R$ in this formula as solutions to $R\exp(\im\,C)=\sqrt{-1/(2+\pi\im)}$, as proved in Section~\ref{section5}.
+The paper concludes with a brief discussion in Section~\ref{section6}.

+We note that while the general resurgence and monodromy of the polylogarithms $\operatorname{Li}_p(z)$ have been established in~\cite{OC}, alongside their global leading-order asymptotics for $\Re(p)>0$, our work focuses on the case $p=-\frac{1}{2}$.
+This specific value falls outside the validity of the asymptotic formula provided in~\cite{OC}.
+While we restrict our analysis to the negative real axis, we provide a significantly more precise description of the asymptotic behaviour in this regime.